nubenetes/awesome-kubernetes/docs/kubernetes.md

 ## Multi-Regional Architecture
 - [engineering.monday.com: monday.com’s Multi-Regional Architecture: A Deep Dive](https://engineering.monday.com/monday-coms-multi-regional-architecture-a-deep-dive/) Building a global SaaS platform requires lots of preparation, deep evaluation of your request routes and a truckload of R&D cooperation.
 Here's how we did it

+## Kubernetes in Kubernetes
+- [kubernetes.io: Kubernetes-in-Kubernetes and the WEDOS PXE bootable server farm](https://kubernetes.io/blog/2021/12/22/kubernetes-in-kubernetes-and-pxe-bootable-server-farm/) Learn how you can simplify management of data centers, thousands of physical servers, virtual machines and hosting for hundreds of thousands of sites with Kubernetes-in-Kubernetes (nested Kubernetes clusters)

 ## Kubernetes Scripts
 - [Kubernetes Scripts](https://github.com/eldada/kubernetes-scripts)
 - [Get applied and effective apiVersion from Kubernetes objects](https://gist.github.com/ninlil/affbf7514d4e74c7634e77f47e172236)